RISHABH1270/Kubernetes_Cheatsheet/README.md

 3) id_rsa.pub → Public Key (share with server)
 4) Server adds your public key to ~/.ssh/authorized_keys

 When you connect: Server challenges you.
 Your private key proves your identity (without sending password).

+✅ Encryption Example:
+- A client wants to send secure data to a server.
+- The server shares its public key.
+- The client uses the public key to encrypt data.
+- The server uses its private key to decrypt the data.

+This ensures:
+- Only the server (holder of the private key) can read the data.
+- Even if intercepted, the encrypted data is useless without the private key.

 🧑‍💻 Man-in-the-Middle Attack Risk - Even with public/private keys, a hacker could trick you by: